“Maak has a great team

 chose them again in the future.”

-Our liability lawyers hold excellent expertise.
+Our liability lawyers in the Netherlands hold excellent expertise.
 We consider all problems that occur when an agreement does not run smoothly as “damage”.
-When a party fails to act, our lawyers make an inventory of the remedies that can be applied such as the partial dissolution, destruction, amendment or termination of the agreement.
+When a party fails to act, our Dutch lawyers make an inventory of the remedies that can be applied such as the partial dissolution, destruction, amendment or termination of the agreement.
 Compensation can also be claimed for loss of profit or damage to an item of property.
 Together with you, we estimate the damage and choose the form of the claimed compensation (e.g. payment of a sum of money).
-Our lawyers have a thorough knowledge of Dutch procedural law and, if the other party does not respond adequately, we will bring an action before a civil court.
+Our attorneys in the Netherlands have a thorough knowledge of Dutch liability law in the Netherlands and, if the other party does not respond adequately, our Dutch lawyers will bring an action before a civil court.
 We will then file a claim on your behalf, such as a claim for damages or compliance with the contractual agreements.

 Maud van den Berg